 - Add flour and salt and using a spatula or a wooden spoon, gently mix all the ingredients together, until just combined.
 Fold in chopped white chocolate and crushed biscoff biscuits.
 Transfer the batter into lined baking tin and smooth the top using the back of the spoon or a spatula.

-- Top the blondies with remaining 8 biscuits and bake in the oven for about 25-30 minutes, until golden, the middle should have a slight wobble to it.
-It's super important NOT TO OVER-BAKE these blondies.
+- Top the blondies with remaining biscoff biscuits and bake in the oven for about 25-30 minutes, until golden, the middle should have a slight wobble to it.
 When inserting toothpick in the middle, it should come out with some crumb attached to it.

-- Let them cool in the tin for about 20 minutes, then transfer to the fridge for at least an hour to two hours.
-This will help the blondies to firm up and solidify.
+- Let them cool in the tin completely, then transfer to the fridge for at least couple of hours, or ideally overnight.
 Do not attempt to cut the blondies while they are still hot, as they will be to gooey!

 - Baking times may vary, depending on the oven.
 It took 30 minutes for my blondies to bake in the fan assisted electric oven.

-- DO NOT OVER- BAKE these bars.
+- Try not to over-bake these bars.
 If they come out too cake-like, that means they are over- baked.
 Bake for shorter period of time next time!
 The texture should be gooey and slightly under-baked.

 - It is better to under-bake the blondies and allow them to firm up in the fridge.

 This recipe was originally published in July 2020.
 It has been updated with the new photos, revised recipe and tips in August 2022.